Stocks, U.S. yields gain ahead of Fed chair Powell's Jackson Hole speech - Up News Info

 Spiking COVID-19 infections caused by the highly contagious Delta variant have fueled concerns about the recovery, but the U.S. Food and Drug Administration granted full approval on Monday to the COVID-19 vaccine developed by Pfizer Inc, raising hopes inoculations could accelerate.

-The dollar eased further on Tuesday as risk-related currencies benefited from rising commodity prices and markets set aside concerns about the spread of the Delta variant to gauge data that showed a U.S. economy in strong recovery mode.
+The dollar eased further as risk-related currencies benefited from rising commodity prices and markets digested data showing the U.S. economy in strong recovery mode.

 Advertisement